Silently taking the lead in the electric scooter market, the Vespa Elettrica is officially here... here are my thoughts.

 Not only do electric scooters, such as Vespa's newest offering, look good but there are so many other benefits of owning and riding one.
 Take a read through our guide on why you should make the switch to electric.

 Performance-wise this first Elettrica will be comparable to a 50cc scooter with a maximum 4kW engine power but according to Piaggio, due to it's electric nature it should provide instant acceleration superior to a traditional engine, making it perfect for the urban setting it's designed for.
-A more powerful version comparable to a 125cc scooter should arrive at some point next year as well as a hybrid version with extended range.
+A more powerful version comparable to a 125cc scooter should arrive at some point next year as well as a hybrid version with an extended range.

 Speaking of range, the lithium-ion battery that powers the Elettrica can cover 100km on a single charge and a KERS (kinetic energy recovery system) allows it to recover energy when slowing down.